tstone/specs2-exter/README.md

 A mocha-inspired runner that prints only dots for examples executed.
 Errors are shown in an abbreviated format.

+Note:  There is a bug in Specs2 that prevents notifiers from working correctly on versions < 2.4.

 ![screenshot](https://raw.githubusercontent.com/tstone/specs2-exter/master/doc/minimal-notifier-ss.png)

 ##### Use